CHTC/chtc-website-source/_uw-research-computing/hpc-el8-to-el9.md

 ```
 spack env list
 ```
+{:.term}

 Activate an environment that you want to replicate with

 ```
 spack env activate environment_name
 ```
+{:.term}

 Then list your package "specs" with the command

 ```
 spack find
 ```
+{:.term}

-There is a section `==> Root specs` that lists the package specs you explicity added when you created your environment.
+There is a section "`==> Root specs`" that lists the package specs you explicity added when you created your environment.
 Save a copy of these specs somewhere safe, so that you can use them to replicate the environment later on.
-You can ignore `installed packages` section, as that will certainly change on the new system.
+You can ignore the "`installed packages`" section, as that will certainly change on the new system.

 Repeat the above steps for each environment you want to replicate on the upgraded system.